CaseyFecko/File_Processing/README.md

                     OR
                 python Phenotype_creator.py -R RPKM.csv -CT cell_type.csv

-Change the type_loc, sample_loc, and both_loc to reflect the three files needed.
 The rpkm file should be a csv tab-separated txt file.
 The cell type file should be a csv or tab-separated txt file with a header and two columns, the sample name in the first and respective cell type in the second.